openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 Please note that the order of the specified language matters.
 Languages specified first will have priority (ex. `eng+deu`, English language model will run first and its results will have priority over German language model).
+When specifying multiple scripts using `,` or `+`, duplicate or redundant script requests are ignored.

 Example 1: `eng+deu` means run English, German together as one track detection.